xijo/betterplace_apidocs/sections/donor_contact_data_details.md

 explicit permission to provide the data to the client will be included.

-**:lock: Only available if authenticated as a client and only if this clients has permissions to access this data.**
+**:lock: Only available if authenticated as a client and only if this client has permissions to access this data.**
 See [betterplace.org clients](../README.md#client-api).